rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 -   TODO: model of science taught in high schools---form a hypothesis, etc.

+Russell:

+>   In the welter of conflicting fanaticisms, one of the few unifying forces is
+>   scientific truthfulness, by which I mean the habit of basing our beliefs
+>   upon observations and inferences as impersonal, and as much divested of
+>   local and temperamental bias, as is possible for human beings.
+To have
+>   insisted upon the introduction of this virtue into philosophy, and to have
+>   invented a powerful method by which it can be rendered fruitful, are the
+>   chief merits of the philosophical school of which I am a member.
+The habit
+>   of careful veracity acquired in the practice of this philosophical method
+>   can be extended to the whole sphere of human activity, producing, wherever
+>   it exists, a lessening of fanaticism with an increasing capacity of
+>   sympathy and mutual understanding.
+In abandoning a part of its dogmatic
+>   pretensions, philosophy does not cease to suggest and inspire a way of
+>   life. [^Russell1945pX]

 [^Feynman1998p15]: @Feynman_1998_The_Meaning_of_It_All\, p.
 15--16.
 [^Feynman1998p17]: @Feynman_1998_The_Meaning_of_It_All\, p.
 17.
+[^Russell1945pX]: TODO: *History of Western Philosophy* (1945).

 #### Yes: Models of science